Create Command Line Backup to Protect Your Computer

 Specify the main file for creating incremental or differential backups from (If there is only one backup task in the directory, you can specify it as a directory), e.g. /d "d:\My Storage\disk backup"

-This means creating an incremental or a differential backup based on image--"d:\My Storage\disk backup\dm.fvd"
+Create an incremental or differential backup based on an image file located at "D:\My Storage\disk backup\dm.fvd".

 The following are some optional parameters: